AlexPavlou/MyDotfiles/README.md

 - statuspadding, determines the padding between the edge and the content for the statusbar
 - barpadding, makes the statusbar float
-- colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm), **you don't like it you can easily remove it**
+- colorfultag patch (https://github.com/fitrh/dwm/issues/1 and siduck's chadwm), *This, like most patches can be easily removed and of course you can tweak everything about this around*
 - preserveonrestart patch, just so you can refresh dwm without all windows spawning on tag1
 - swallow patch, whenever you open a gui program from the terminal, it swallows it, meaning that the terminal disappears and when you close that program it appears again, very useful for using nsxiv etc.
 - Column patch, can't really find this one again but it makes the master and slave windows the same size